devjanaprime/chi_serverSideInventory/readme.md

 [ ] "remove" route for inventory controller

-[ ] add 'imageUrl' option to objects
+[ ] search functionality for both name and description